hitimes/wp-social-parts/README.md

 Future Items
 ------------
-~- Use flat SVG's in place of icon fonts.~
+- ~Use flat SVG's in place of icon fonts.~